Ignotum77/YT-Nonstop/README.md

 ***
 # YT-Nonstop

-Autoclicker for Youtube's "feature" - Video paused.
+It gets you rid of Youtube's "feature" - Video paused.
 Continue watching?</br>
-Furthermore it keeps YouTube running and auto-skip to the next video on the list if enabled 🔥
+It also comes with a build-in autoplay on/off feature that either disables YT's autoplay or, when enabled, skips the endscreen countdown.
+Therefore YT's own autoplay button is hidden.
+Beside support for `www.youtube.com` and `music.youtube.com`, it also supports `m.youtube.com` for both desktop and Android.

 <p align="center">
 <a href="https://addons.mozilla.org/en-US/firefox/addon/yt_nonstop/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get YT-Nonstop for Firefox"></a>